skylerdegrote/portfolio_website_round1/README.md

 All of the graphics on this page were created by me as well in Adobe Illustrator CC.
 ### The work experience in detail
 I wanted to create a clean look for my website, so I didn't include any of the details pertaining to my work experience.
+If you would like to know about what I did in each position at each job, here it is:

 #### Benihana
 I was a **Hostess** from **January 2015 to May 2015**